"Don't Ask, Don't Tell" Law

 Help for Those Already Discharged

 For many service members, being in the military is a large part of their life, not to mention their identity.
 During DADT's reign from December 21, 1993 to September 20, 2011, more than 18,000 service members were administratively discharged for being homosexual.
 There will be a number of individuals who will be seeking to both amend their discharge records and reenlist in the armed forces.
 In order for those men and women to apply for re-entry, they will have to apply to the Discharge Review Board or apply to the Board for Corrections of Military Records (BCMR).
-A military defense attorney will be able to help you navigate through the legal waters of amending your records and/or reenlisting.
+If you have already been discharged, you need a military defense attorney who will be able to help you navigate through the legal waters of amending your records and/or reenlisting.

 Consult with a Military Defense Lawyer